-The General Data Protection Regulation (GDPR) came into force on 25 May 2018, aiming to harmonise data protection rules across all EU member states.
+The General Data Protection Regulation (GDPR) came into force across European Union member states on 25 May 2018.

-At over 200 pages long the GDPR is one of the most wide-ranging pieces of EU legislation in recent years, and the changes it brings are substantial.
+At over 200 pages long the GDPR is one of the most wide-ranging pieces of EU legislation in recent years, and the changes it ushered in were significant.

-Signifcantly, the GDPR not only applies to processing carried out by organisations operating within the EU, it also applies to organisations outside the EU that offer goods and services to EU citizens.
+The GDPR not only applies to processing carried out by organisations operating within the EU, it also applies to organisations outside the EU that offer goods and services to EU citizens, or monitor their behaviour.

 The information provided and the opinions expressed in this document represent the views of the Data Protection Network.
 They do not constitute legal advice and cannot be construed as offering comprehensive guidance on the EU General Data Protection Regulation (GDPR) or other statutory measures referred to.